Pistoletjes/ESPHome_ITHO_Eco_Fan_CC1101/README.md

+# My First Fork:
+implementing the "> 2011" modifications in this fork

 # ESPHome ITHO CVE ECO-FAN 2 control
 Library for NodeMCU ESP8266 in combination with Hassio Home Assistant ESPHome ITHO Eco Fan CC1101 Code is optimized for Itho CVE Eco-fan 2.
 For newer fans, please see the IthoCC1101.cpp file and search for "> 2011" and make the changes as described.